legitcedric/Malay-Abbreviation-Replacement-with-Python/README.md

-## Welcome to Cedric's GitHub Page!
+## Welcome to Cedric's GitHub Page on a tool for replacing Malay abbreviations with standard vernacular in Python!

-## Malay Abbreviation Replacement with Python

 ### Here you can find the powerpoint which explains the aims and how I managed to tweak my code (in Python)
 Abbreviation Replacement.pptx